 Understand and accept that the user wants to compare, assess and evaluate the value you offer against the purchase.
 Encourage users to sign up and log in once they ensure that you offer the maximum value.

 In fact, the e-commerce market leaders like Amazon, Walmart, and others are already doing it.
 They all have a one-step checkout implementation option on their mobile apps.

-With smartphones taking over the internet, another thing you will like to consider is the device your customers are using to access your website.
+With smartphones taking over the internet, another thing you would like to consider is the device your customers are using to access your website.
 Users spend about 15 hours a week on their smartphone browsing products on different m-commerce applications.
-Once the users set their eyes on a product about 45% switch to their laptops or tablets to make the purchase.
+Once the users set their eyes on a product, about 45% switch to their laptops or tablets to make the purchase.